 For more information on 95% mortgages, see our guide on the mortgage guarantee scheme or speak to our mortgage brokers who can advise you on the mortgage products available to you.

 Get fee free mortgage advice from our partners at L&C. Use the online mortgage finder or speak to an advisor today.

 Under the current stamp duty rates, first time buyers pay no stamp duty up to a property price of £300,000.
 See our guide on stamp duty for first time buyers for more information.

 Be careful you aren’t paying too much.
-Newly built homes are likely to come at a premium and you may find something older and cheaper on the open market.
+Newly built homes are likely to come at a premium and you may find something older and cheaper on the open market in the same area.
 See our guide on the pros and cons of new versus older homes.
-But in areas with higher prices, such as holiday home territory and cities, this scheme could make a big difference to the lucky few.
+In areas with higher prices, such as areas where holiday homes are popular, commuter towns and cities, this scheme could make a big difference to the lucky few who are eligible and act quickly.
 The scheme has limited availability at the moment, so competition will be high and not as accessible to all first time buyers in all regions.